chrisdembia/yeadon/README.rst

 Contact
 =======

-Feel free to contact Chris Dembia (fitzeq@gmail.com) with any questions or comments.
+Feel free to contact Chris Dembia (chris530d, gmail) with any questions or comments.

 All development is handled at `<http://github.com/fitze/yeadon>`_, including issue